unosquare/embedio/README.md

 * Written entirely in C#
 * Network operations use the async/await pattern: Responses are handled asynchronously
-* Cross-platform: tested in Mono 3.10.x on Windows and on a custom Yocto image for the Raspberry Pi
+* Cross-platform[1]: tested in Mono 3.10.x on Windows and on a custom Yocto image for the Raspberry Pi
 * Extensible: Write your own modules -- For example, video streaming, UPnP, etc. Check out <a href="https://github.com/unosquare/embedio-extras" target="_blank">EmbedIO Extras</a> for additional modules.
 * Small memory footprint
 * Create REST APIs quickly with the out-of-the-box Web Api module